The purpose of this section is to explain how the Gift Aid scheme works in particular situations.

 In operating a simplified process, charities must accept that if, during an audit or other review, HMRC identified that there was insufficient tax to cover a donation then the charity would, if asked by HMRC, voluntarily repay the Gift Aid so that HMRC would not have to approach individual donors.
 The Gift Aid repaid would be for the claims being audited or reviewed and earlier claims where appropriate.

 The charity would also accept that, as taxpayer confidentiality prevents HMRC from disclosing details of the relevant donors to the charity, all future Gift Aid claims would be restricted by the same percentage until a further audit was undertaken to check the level of non-taxpayers included in the sample claim.
+Where the charity could show that the level of errors identified could not occur going forward, then HMRC would not apply such a restriction.
+For example, if the error was shown to be entirely due to one employee in one shop misunderstanding the process and the charity could show that employee had since received training to correct their misunderstanding and a process was in place to ensure they got things right going forward.

 The charity would be repaying the tax on behalf of the individual.
 However, in enabling this simplified process for applying Gift Aid, HMRC cannot forego its right to recover any unpaid tax from individual donors (under section 424 Income Tax Act 2007) in appropriate circumstances.